-Leverage Ratio-The Facility requires that the ratio of our total indebtedness less cash and cash equivalents to our Credit Facility Adjusted EBITDA not exceed 2.50.
-The leverage ratio as of June 30, 2010 was 0.13.
+Leverage Ratio-The Facility requires that the ratio of our Adjusted Indebtedness to our Credit Facility Adjusted EBITDA not exceed 2.50.
+The leverage ratio as of September 30, 2010 was 0.45.

-Fixed Charge Coverage Ratio-The Facility requires that the ratio of Credit Facility Adjusted EBITDA, less non-financed capital expenditures, tax provision, dividends and amounts used to repurchase stock to the sum of interest expense and scheduled principal payments be at least 1.50.
+Fixed Charge Coverage Ratio-The Facility requires that the ratio of Credit Facility Adjusted EBITDA, less non-financed capital expenditures and tax provision, dividends and amounts used to repurchase stock to the sum of interest expense and scheduled principal payments of indebtedness be at least 2.00; provided that the calculation of the fixed charge coverage ratio excludes stock repurchases and the payment of dividends at any time that the Company's Net Leverage Ratio does not exceed 1.0.
 Capital expenditures, tax provision, dividends and stock repurchase payments are defined under the Facility for purposes of this covenant to be amounts for the four quarters ending as of any given quarterly covenant compliance measurement date.
-The calculation of the fixed charge coverage ratio excludes acquisitions, stock repurchases and the payment of cash dividends, at any time that the Leverage Ratio does not exceed 1.0.
-The fixed charge coverage ratio as of June 30, 2010 was 10.36.
+The fixed charge coverage ratio as of September 30, 2010 was 20.25.

-Other Restrictions-The Facility permits acquisitions of up to \$25.0 million per transaction, or \$50.0 million in the aggregate.
-However, these limitations only apply when the Leverage Ratio is greater than 1.0.
+Other Restrictions-The Facility permits acquisitions of up to \$5.0 million per transaction, provided that the aggregate purchase price of such an acquisition and of acquisitions in the preceding 12 month period does not exceed \$10.0 million.
+However, these limitations only apply when the Company's Net Leverage Ratio is equal to or greater than 1.5.

-While the Facility's financial covenants do not specifically govern capacity under the Facility, if our debt level under the Facility at a quarter-end covenant compliance measurement date were to cause us to violate the Facility's debt-to-Credit Facility Adjusted EBITDA covenant, our borrowing capacity under the Facility and the favorable terms that we currently have could be negatively impacted by the lenders.
+While the Facility's financial covenants do not specifically govern capacity under the Facility, if our debt level under the Facility at a quarter-end covenant compliance measurement date were to cause us to violate the Facility's leverage ratio covenant, our borrowing capacity under the Facility and the favorable terms that we currently have could be negatively impacted by the lenders.